 Edit a Locked PDF if You Know the Password

 Editing a locked PDF is easy if you know the password.
-To do so, follow these steps:
+To do so, use our PDF editor and follow these steps:

 Besides the PDF unlock tool, you can also edit your file by changing the text, freehand drawing, highlighting, and adding images.